 Selection criteria will include your academic achievement (minimum GPA of 3.0); commitment to diversity in the community, or in your school or work environment; and personal achievement in overcoming challenges to reach your goals.

 Constangy, Brooks & Smith, LLP

 Jacksonville, FL 32202-4317

 DRI - The Voice of the Defense Bar

 Law Diversity Scholarship

-Criteria: The program is open to second-year African-American, Asian, Pan Asian, and Native American students.
+Criteria: The program is open to rising second-and-third-year African American, Hispanic, Asian, and Native American students.

 Deadline: Applications accepted April-August

 Davis Wright Tremaine LLP 1L Diversity Scholarship Program